heestand-xyz/PixelKit/README.md

 - pixA.<b>_remap(with: pixB)</b> -> RemapPIX

 Keep in mind that these funcs will create new PIXs.<br>
-Be careful of overloading GPU memory if in a loop.
+Be careful of overloading GPU memory, some funcs create several PIXs.

 <!--
 ## File IO